DataDog/documentation/content/en/synthetics/guide/email-validation.md

 {{< img src="synthetics/guide/email-validation/navigation-step.mp4" alt="Add a navigation step" video="true"  width="100%">}}

-As the final step to your browser test, create an assertion to confirm that the `div` content triggers the proper account verification, for example: the page contains `Your account is now verified`.
+As the final step to your browser test, create an assertion to confirm that the `div` content triggers the proper account verification.
+For example, the page contains `Your account is now verified`.

 ## Further reading